ButterWatt/ButterWatt/README.md

 *What are you waitting for?
 Just find a repository!*

 *You already saw the missing "r", right?
 If so... you're good at paying attention, I appreciate that*

-*My repositories are literally powered by ✨vibes✨, water💧 and random mindset🧠*